precice/precice.github.io/pages/community/community-support-precice.md

 ## Funding and support options

-There are three different ways to fund and support the development of preCICE.
+There are three different ways to fund and support the development of preCICE and get support from the preCICE developers in return.

 ### 1. Research project partner